Stone (TV series)

 Stone is an American police drama that aired on ABC on Monday nights from January 14 until March 17, 1980.
 The series was a Stephen J. Cannell Productions and Gerry Productions, Inc. in association with Universal Television (it was Cannell's last series before he went independent) and was created by Cannell, Richard Levinson and William Link.

 Premise

 The series focused on Det Sgt.
 Daniel Stone, a police officer who wrote best-selling novels on police work based on his own experiences (similar to real-life cop-turned-writer Joseph Wambaugh).
 His superior Chief Paulton, his one-time mentor, was unhappy with Stone's writing but was unable to stop him.
-The role of Det.
-Buck Rogers was played by series star Dennis Weaver's son Robby Weaver.